GraceKeane/GraphTheoryProject_G00359990/ReadMe.txt

 * How to break a complex problem into smaller problems
 * Different ways of thinking about the problem
 * Differance between regular expressions
+* How to create a README using Visual studio code

 ## Differant regular expressions research
 [ ? ] - Matches the preceding element zero or one time.
 For example, ab?c matches only "ac" or "abc".